clux/magic-forest/README.md

 #### Ruby
 Surprisingly performs better than default python even when using the class construct.
 Python had to migrate away from that to maintain some semblance of speed.

 Using `to_s` method as `uniq` condition couldn't manage to make it use the equality operators in a sensible way.
-I don't know ruby though.
+An almost hash like `to_s` is therefore much more performant.

 #### Node
 Lands bang in the middle of the two python implementations.
 Solid effort for having to implement its own duplicate element filter.